BigData-Gomez-Ortiz-Vanegas/PS2_Gomez-Ortiz-Vanegas/README.md

 # Problem Set 1 - Gómez, Ortiz & Vanegas
 ## Project Introduction: Predicting Income

-The general objective of this project is to construct a model that predicts individual income using real-world data.
+The general objective of this project is to construct a predictive model of household poverty using the data of Colombia.

 ## General Requirements
 [![R 4.2.0](https://img.shields.io/badge/R_Project-4.2.0-blue?logo=R)](https://www.r-project.org/)